argonne-lcf/AR2023/02_features/nexus-iri.md

 To help DIII-D researchers obtain results on a between-pulse timescale, the ALCF team automated and shifted the analysis step to ALCF systems, which computed the analysis of every single pulse and returned the results to the research team in a fraction of the time required by the computing resources locally available at DIII-D. Not only did the DIII-D team get the results in time to calibrate the next shot, they also got 16x higher resolution analyses that helped improve the accuracy of their experimental configuration.

-Many APS experiments, including battery research, the exploration of materials failure and drug development, also need data analyzed in near real-time so scientists can modify their experiments as they are running.
+Many APS experiments, including battery research, the exploration of materials failure, and drug development, also need data analyzed in near real-time so scientists can modify their experiments as they are running.
 By getting immediate analysis results, researchers can use the insights to steer an experiment and zoom in on a particular area to see critical processes, such as the molecular changes that occur during a battery’s charge and discharge cycles, as they are happening.

 <br>